 5. Improve your efficiency at work

-Walking meetings increase productivity, improve time management, mental performance, ability to meet deadlines and help to be more focused on work.
+Walking meetings increase productivity, improve time management, mental performance, and ability to meet deadlines, and help to be more focused on work.

 6. Develops team spirit